terrorizer1980/litmus/Use-solid-waffle-with-MoTD.md

 git rebase origin/solid-waffle
 ```

-Setting the GITHUB_TOKEN step is temporary, until we make the repository open. (setup a token)[https://github.blog/2013-05-16-personal-api-tokens/] Then install the gems.
+Setting the GITHUB_TOKEN step is temporary, until we make the repository open. [how to setup a token](https://github.blog/2013-05-16-personal-api-tokens/) Then install the gems.

 ```
 export GITHUB_TOKEN=<MAGIC HERE>